hpc/mpifileutils/doc/markdown/dwalk.1.md

 Parallel MPI application to recursively walk and list contents in a directory.

-dwalk provides functionality similar to ls and du.
-Like du, the tool report a summary of the total number of files and bytes.
-Like ls, the tool sorts and prints information about individual files.
+dwalk provides functionality similar to *ls(1)* and *du(1)*.
+Like *du(1)*, the tool reports a summary of the total number of files and bytes.
+Like *ls(1)*, the tool sorts and prints information about individual files.

-dwalk can walk a file tree in parallel with various different options.
-You can sort the output of the distributed file walk based on different fields (i.e name, use, group, size, etc), or get a file list distribution that will put the amount of files you have of a certain size into bins specified by the user.
-For instance, if you wanted to know how many files in a large directory have 0 bytes then you would use the --distribution option.

-It can save the list to a file or read input from a previously saved file.
-The file must be generated or read by a tool in the mpiFileUtils suite.

-# DESCRIPTION
+The output can be sorted on different fields (e.g, name, user, group, size, etc).
+A histogram of file sizes can be computed listing the number of files that fall into user-defined bins.

 # OPTIONS